 Over time, the MacBook Pro has built up a reputation for its stellar display, which boasts exceptional brightness, a wide color gamut, and low color error rates.
 Yet recent rumors suggest that those screens are set to get even better.

-According to reputable analyst Ming-Chi Kuo, Apple is working on a Mini-LED display that will dramatically ramp up the quality.
-We are already seeing this technology proliferate in high-end monitors launching in 2020.
-For example, Apple’s Pro Display XDR — its highest quality, most luxurious monitor so far — contains 576 LEDs; a Mini-LED MacBook Pro could boast up to 10,000 LEDs.
+According to reputable analyst Ming-Chi Kuo, Apple is working on a Mini-LED display that will dramatically ramp up the quality, and we are already seeing this technology proliferate in high-end monitors launching in 2020.
+Apple’s Pro Display XDR — its highest quality, most luxurious monitor so far — contains 576 LEDs; a Mini-LED MacBook Pro could boast up to 10,000 LEDs.

-Packing in so many LEDs into a 13- or 16-inch MacBook Pro display will result in exceptional HDR performance, wide color and high contrast, while also avoiding the burn-in problems that OLED panels can experience.
+Kuo reckons this tech will launch in the 14.1-inch MacBook Pro and a refreshed MacBook Pro 16, as well as a 27-inch iMac Pro, a 12.9-inch iPad Pro, a 10.2-inch iPad, and a 7.9-inch iPad mini, and this belief was recently backed up by a report from Taiwanese publication DigiTimes.
+Packing in so many LEDs into a MacBook Pro display will result in exceptional HDR performance, wide color and high contrast, while also avoiding the burn-in problems that OLED panels can experience.
 All in all, that should help take Apple’s MacBook Pro displays to another level entirely.

 There are a few caveats.
-For one thing, Kuo understandably expects such advanced tech to cost an arm and a leg, so it’ll likely only make an appearance in Apple’s high-end MacBook Pro (as well as its iPad Pro, potentially).
+For one thing, Kuo understandably expects such advanced tech to cost an arm and a leg, so it won’t make it to every Apple device.
 As well as that, Kuo predicts a launch date of late 2020 to somewhere around the middle of 2021, meaning we may have to wait a little longer for this super display.

 MacBook Pro 2020: Our wishlist